northeastern-rc/rc-public-documentation/docs/source/using-discovery/srun.rst

 you specified.
 Depending on what you specified, it can take a few minutes for Slurm to allocate those resources.
 You can view all of the
 ``srun`` options on the `Slurm documentation website <https://slurm.schedmd.com/archive/slurm-17.11.6/srun.html>`_.

-The following image shows an example of an ``srun`` command as run on a command line.
+The following is an example of an ``srun`` command as run on a command line.

 .. image:: /images/srun_example.jpg
-  :alt: image of the command line showing an example srun command

 ``srun`` examples
 ==================